PowerDNS/pdns/pdns/recursordist/docs/lua-scripting/dq.rst

   .. attribute:: DNSQuestion.tag

       The packetcache tag set via :func:`gettag` or :func:`gettag_ffi`.
       Default tag is zero.
-Internally to the recursor, the tag is interpret as an unsigned 32-bit integer.
+Internally to the recursor, the tag is interpreted as an unsigned 32-bit integer.

   .. attribute:: DNSQuestion.queryTime